coastie-uk/convention-auction/quickstart.md

 * The name is used to populate the header of the public submission page
 * The short name is used as a URL tag to allow the public page to be opened directly e.g. index.html?auction=\[shortname\].
 Intended for use in QR codes etc. The tag is case insensitive and cannot contain spaces
-* If a custom picture is wanted on the public submission page, use the “manage resources” function to upload a suitable image before selecting the picture during auction creation.
+* If a custom picture is desired on the public submission page, use the “manage resources” function to upload a suitable image before selecting the picture during auction creation.

-\[Maintenance\] Set the auction state to “setup”

 Multiple auctions are supported (default limit is 20).
 This has been included for flexibility.
 For example: